kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 From the resource: We have the resource type (fx model, attribute), the pipe unless the resource is stand-alone, otherwise we always have the path.
 From the pipe: We have the pipe, pipe type and path.
 For an attribute we have the name of the attribute etc.

-This leads us to conclude, that it is easiest to determine an appropriate validator from the pipe info.
+This leads us to conclude, that it is easiest to determine an appropriate validator from the pipe/resource info.
 For a stand-alone resource we would have to take the last part of the path as the name.

 ## Advanced class based validation